MeerKatDev/Udacity-Capstone-Project/README.md

 ## Reddit roulette

-An App that lets you download s
+An App that lets you download subreddits and pick random posts from each of them.
+Supposedly, there are several heuristics for picking the posts, but initially they're picking just using a uniform random distribution.

 It features: